 Do I need to be located within a particular region to be eligible?

 The program will initially be established in selected regions where demand for biodiversity credits is predicted to be highest.
-The first round will focus on areas within the SA Arid Lands and Northern and Yorke regions (view map).
-If your property is outside of the target area, you can seek to establish a significant environmental benefit (SEB) site, or register your interest in participating in future stages of the program by contacting the Native Vegetation Branch on (08) 8463 4821.
+Rounds will be advertised on the BCE website as required.
+If your property is outside of the target area, you can seek to establish a significant environmental benefit (SEB) site, or register your interest in participating in future stages of the program by contacting the Native Vegetation Branch on (08) 8463 3807.

 What conditions does my site need to meet to be eligible?